Professor Alison Peirse

 Profile

-From February 2022–October 2023, I am an AHRC Research, Development and Engagement Fellow.
-During the fellowship, I am working on three projects: a new book, Her Chainsaw Heart: A Feminist History of Horror Cinema, a journal special issue entitled Bodies as Battlefields, and Doing Women’s (Global) (Horror) Film History, a videographic training programme and special issue on horror cinema made by the global majority.
+From 2022 – 2024, I was an AHRC Research, Development and Engagement Fellow, during which I worked on my next book Her Chainsaw Heart: A Feminist History of Horror Cinema, a journal special issue Bodies as Battlefields, and created and delivered Doing Women’s (Global) (Horror) Film History, a videographic training programme and special issue on horror cinema made by the global majority.

 Responsibilities